Powering the Enterprising Generation

 The NACUE TeamNACUE’s team is responsible for the day-to-day work and activity of the organisation.
 Find out more about the team and each person’s responsibilities below.

 Board of Directors and Senior Management Team

 Communications and Research Team

 The NACUE Board of Trustees is responsible for the charitable mission of the organisation.

 The idea for NACUE was formed in 2008 by 12 enterprise society presidents.
 These university students were already playing a leading role in the development of student entrepreneurship at their institutions, but they realised that together they could create something bigger for the benefit of their societies.
 In 2009, Oxford Entrepreneurs President Victoria Lennox took the plunge and founded what was then the National Consortium of University Entrepreneurs, with support from the other enterprise presidents, Matt Smith and Cyprian Szalankiewicz.

 We existed as a predominantly volunteer led organisation until 2011, a massive year of expansion.
 As well as relaunching as a charity at the start of the year, NACUE announced a big expansion thanks to funding from the Department of Business, Innovation and Skills (BIS) and expanded our operation from just universities to include colleges too.
 On November 15th 2011 we changed our name to the National Association of College and University Entrepreneurs to represent our new commitment to other levels of education.

 Those original 12 societies were the catalysts for an extraordinary movement in student entrepreneurship.
-Now that initial group has grown into a national charity and a thriving national network representing nearly 200 college and university enterprise societies.
+Now that initial group has grown into a national non-profit and a thriving national network representing nearly 260 college and university enterprise societies.